molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Verify call record</aside>

-Second, we verify that the `fetch` spy has been called with the correct parameter, the API endpoint URL.
+Second, we verify that the `fetch` spy has been called *with the correct parameter*, the API endpoint URL.
 Jasmine offers several matchers for making expectations on spies.
 The example uses `toHaveBeenCalledWith` to assert that the spy has been called with the parameter `'/todos'`.

 Both expectations are necessary to guarantee that `getTodos` works correctly.